-If you ask your conventional vet about your dog’s fear of fireworks … she may recommend anti-anxiety medication.
-But here’s why I think you should say “no thanks” to that.
+If you ask your vet about your dog’s fear of fireworks … she may recommend anti-anxiety medication.
+But here’s why you should say “no thanks” to that.

 Avoid Anti-Anxiety Drugs

-Many of anti-anxiety medications are human antidepressant drugs like …
+Many anti-anxiety medications are human antidepressant drugs like …

 These drugs aren’t ideal for treating dog anxiety.